 Robotic surgery hospital Adyar

-Mechanical Thrombectomy: A Lifesaving Stroke Treatment in Chennai
+Mechanical Thrombectomy Procedure for Stroke in Chennai

 What Is Mechanical Thrombectomy?

-Who Is Eligible for Mechanical Thrombectomy?
+Who Is Eligible for Mechanical Thrombectomy Procedure?

-1. Access
+1. Vascular Access

-2. Navigation
+2. Navigation to the Clot

 3. Clot Removal

-4. Blood Flow Restored
+4. Restoration of Blood Flow

 5. Post-Procedural Care